rithmschool/interview-conceptual-challenge-part-2/readme.md

 AJAX stands for Asynchronous Javascript and XML.
 Ajax is a way to make requests writing JS code using, for example, the jQuery library.

 6. What is the Same Origin Policy?
+?

 7. What is CORS?
+?

 8. What is responsive design?
+Responsive design is a design phylosophy that enables webpages and web apps to render according to the environment (platform / resolution / etc.).

 9. What does "use strict" do in JavaScript?
 I'm not certain, but I think strict influences how JS is interpreting the value of the this keyword and is treating variables.
 In strict mode the global this keyword will return undefined and I think it is impossible to drop variables from the function scope to the global scope (by not using var/let/const when defining it).